LuXeVi1/KMUTT-CPE342-PlayerIntelligenceSystem_KaggleCompetition/Report/Report.md

 *   **Key Signals:** `reports_received` and `crosshair_placement` were top predictors, confirming that combining community reports with mechanical stats is highly effective.
 *   **Domain Impact:** The system acts as a force multiplier, automating the detection of 95% of cheaters and preserving game integrity.

+### 2.4 Common Mistakes & Failed Experiments
+*   **Failure 1: The "Missing = Cheater" Bias**
+    *   *Issue:* Early models achieved artificially high scores by simply flagging anyone with missing data as a cheater.
+    *   *Solution:* We implemented "Neutral Imputation" (filling with median instead of 0 or mean) to force the model to look at actual gameplay stats rather than data artifacts.
+*   **Failure 2: Over-reliance on Accuracy**
+    *   *Issue:* Using raw `accuracy` scores caused false positives for skilled legitimate players (smurfs).
+    *   *Solution:* We created "Consistency" features (`kill_consistency`) and interaction terms (`reports_x_crosshair`).
+A skilled player has good crosshair placement; a cheater often doesn't, despite hitting shots.

 ---

 ## 3. Task 2: Player Segmentation